-• Negar Valizadeh, University of Ottawa
+Negar Valizadeh, University of Ottawa

-P21 - Negotiating cultures, living with uncertainty: Gendered experiences of Japanese immigrant women in Canada
+P21 - Negotiating cultures, living with uncertainty: Gendered experiences of Japanese immigrant women in Canada understood.

-While the first Japanese immigrant settled in Canada over 150 years ago, the situations of the recent Japanese immigrants, of which 76% were women since the 2000's, are not well understood.
 The results of the online focus group interviews with 38 Japanese immigrant women across Canada will be presented.
 Their experiences are coloured by the gendered care needs for their (mixed racial/ethnic) families, their "sandwiched" lives with their aging parents in Japan, and (uncertain) future planning partly due to Japan's mono-cultural policy.
 The recommendations for social policy and long-term services for "settled" immigrants will be discussed.